EzeOnoky/Project-Base-Learning-9/README.md

 The configurations were saved, then i proceeded to run the build.
 For now the build can only be done manually.
 Click "Build Now" button, if you have configured everything correctly, the build will be successfull and you will see it below...

 I also proceeded to open the build and check in "Console Output" if it has run successfully.
 Big Congratulations!
 I was able to make my very first Jenkins build!
-Note my 1st Build was not failed, check Below to see the correction applied...
+Note my 1st Build failed, check Below to see the correction applied...

 ![9_8](https://github.com/EzeOnoky/Project-Base-Learning-9/assets/122687798/0f59b029-858c-4e5c-a078-8a72adcd9614)